jcrodriguez1989/chatgpt/README.md

 *** ChatGPT input:

-Give a good variable name to the result of the following R code: "sapply(1:10, function(i) i ** 2)" One possible variable name for the result of the code "sapply(1:10, function(i) i ** 2)" is "squared_values".
-This name reflects that the resulting vector contains the squared values of the numbers from 1 to 10.
+Give a good variable name to the result of the following R code: "sapply(1:10, function(i) i ** 2)" One good variable name for the result of the code would be "square_results".
 ```

 #### `document_code`